-In a converged multi-hop FCoE network where Fibre Channel devices are bridged to Ethernet devices, although the direct point-to-point assurances normally provided by the Fibre Channel fabric may be lost in the transition between the different network types, the CN4093 provides a solution.
+In a converged multi-hop FCoE network where Fibre Channel devices are bridged to Ethernet devices, the direct point-to-point QoS capabilities normally provided by the Fibre Channel fabric may be lost in the transition between the different network types.
+The CN4093 provides a solution to overcome this.